 The Advanced Imaging Facility (AIF) is the open access light microscopy facility of the College of Medicine, Biological Sciences and Psychology and offers a wide range of confocal and conventional fluorescence microscopes and image analysis resources.
-It forms together with Electron Microscopy Facility, Pre-Clinical Imaging Facility, Histology Facility and Flow Cytometry the Leicester Imaging Technologies (LITE) and is part of the Centre for Core Biotechnology Services (CBS).
+The AIF is part of the Centre for Core Biotechnology Services (CBS) and it forms together with the Electron Microscopy Facility, Pre-Clinical Imaging Facility and Histology Facility the core of the imaging facilities in the college.
 Dr Kees Straatman is manager of the AIF.

 The AIF has annually over 100 microscope users and is open to all users of the University of Leicester, but also members of other M5 Universities (Birmingham, Aston, Warwick, Nottingham and Loughborough) and other academic institutions are welcome.

 • Fluorescence, brightfield, DIC and bioluminescence imaging

 • Live cell imaging